Last updated on February 27th, 2021

 What does asparagus want?
-Well, according to my research, it wants a permanent home where it can live for about 20 years.
+A permanent home where it can live for about 20 years.
 Consequently, you have to be careful about site selection.
 The crop performs best in all-day sunshine, and in light, friable, well-draining soil.
 A raised bed is recommended.

 Although it will grow from seed, asparagus is usually obtained from 1-year-old roots, or crowns.
 Here in New York’s Hudson Valley (zone 5-b), the crowns — whether purchased in pots or loose in bags — are best planted out in early to mid-April.

-I decided that a raised bed in my Kitchen Garden would make an ideal home for my perennial guests.
-The raised bed is 8 feet long, and 4 feet wide, and large enough to accommodate just 8 plants.
+I decided that a raised bed in my Kitchen Garden would make the ideal home for my perennial guests.
+The raised bed is 8 feet long, 4 feet wide, and consequently large enough to accommodate 8 asparagus plants.

 And place it in the hole.
-If your soil is light and friable like mine, position the plant so it sits 2 inches deeper than the top of the hole.
-If your soil is on the heavy side, arrange the plant so it is level with the raised bed.
+If your soil is light and friable, position the plant so that it sits 2 inches deeper than the top of the hole.
+If your soil is on the heavy side, arrange the plant so that it is level with the raised bed.